'Vision Zero' Road Safety Strategy 2024 to 2035

 • Operation Tutelage is a national police-led operation working together with partners to reduce the impact of untaxed, uninsured, untraceable, and unsafe vehicles.

-• Operation Tramline is a National Highways owned operation which Surrey Police support, approximately. five times a year.
+• Operation Tramline is a National Highways owned operation which Surrey Police support, approximately four times a year.
 Focussed on enforcing road safety by targeting drivers who are not in proper control of their vehicle on the strategic road network.
-As the "Tramline Truck" cab is much higher than a car, it gives the officers a clearer view down into vehicles and across to other drivers of larger HGVs.
+As the "Tramline Truck" cab is much higher than a car, it gives the officers a clearer view down into vehicles and across to other drivers of larger Heavy Goods Vehicles (HGVs).

 8.7